Tricangel/Liquamentum/README.md

-for the time being this is going to be archived. will come back to this in the future? but for now the other version of liquamentum interests me more
+unsure on what i want to work on so for the time being expect nothing specific